 For centuries, salting and smoking were essential for preserving meat and fish.
 While refrigeration may have lessened the need for these techniques, refrigeration has not decreased the taste for the results.
-Both salt pork and pork hock gain their deliciousness from salt preserving.
+Both salt pork and pork hock gain their deliciousness from salt preserving, also known as curing.
 To that, ham hock adds the appeal of smokiness.
-Despite a shared heritage, salt pork functions as a substitute for ham hock only as a seasoning ingredient.
+Despite a shared heritage, cured salt pork functions as a substitute for ham hock only as a seasoning ingredient.

 About Smoked Ham Hock

 Pork hock comes from the lowest part of the leg and is usually sold skin-on.
 A layer of fat surrounds meat and bone.
 After being preserved in a salt-brine, pork hock becomes ham hock when smoked.
 In flavor, fat content and salt content, ounce-for-ounce smoked ham hock is very similar to bacon.
 To make it edible, however, it needs soaking and an hour or more of simmering.

 Video of the Day